petercraigmile/CombinedEstimateGlobalTemperature/README.md

 # CombinedEstimateGlobalTemperature

+The source and derived datasets that accompany the article

+P. F. Craigmile and P. Guttorp,

- Data and code for the article, "A combined estimate of global temperature", by Craigmile and Guttorp
+A combined estimate of global temperature

+Revision submitted for review

+Contacts: pfc@stat.osu.edu and peter.guttorp@nr.no